Hitachi ID Identity and Access Management Suite has an open architecture and can be integrated with the full spectrum of existing IT infrastructure:

 Additionally, Hitachi ID Identity and Access Management Suite can integrate with various other incident management applications through an ODBC connection, by filling in web forms, by posting messages to web services or by sending messages to a incident management system's e-mail gateway.

-Separately, an incident management system may call into a Hitachi ID Identity and Access Management Suite web service to submit requests, such as creating a new user, granting or revoking access, scheduling or triggering immediate deactivation, performing updates to attributes like name, location or department and much more.
+Separately, a request management management system may call into a Hitachi ID Identity and Access Management Suite web service to submit access requests, such as creating a new user, granting or revoking access, scheduling or triggering immediate deactivation, performing updates to attributes like name, location or department and much more.
 Hitachi ID Identity and Access Management Suite exposes an open, well documented SOAP/HTTPS web service for scenarios such as these.

 Hitachi ID Identity and Access Management Suite can authenticate users (requester, authorizers, security administrators) using hardware tokens, smart cards or software PKI certificates.
 Hitachi ID Identity and Access Management Suite can also provision user objects and provision physical devices on these platforms.